 Open appointments are especially preferred—having a window to get loaded or unloaded as opposed to a strict appointment is ideal for carriers.
 With a little flexibility on your end, you are opening your loads to a greater pool of capacity for carriers.

 Carrier restitution accessorials-- detention loading, detention unloading, truck/equipment order not used, layovers, etc.—are mostly avoidable expenses that come directly out of your budget.
 While they do happen, it’s crucial to keep an eye on how much you’re actually spending on these fees.

 Coyote’s proprietary data reveals that if more than .06% of your total carrier spend goes to paying these accessorials, you are potentially taking up too much driver time.
 With that said, in a tight market, drivers may choose a more efficient facility.
 As we already discussed, with a proper TMS in place and KPIs to match, you can watch how much you’re spending over time and take actionable efforts moving forward.

 Depending on the current state of your supply chain, all or some of these endeavors may seem overwhelming.
 Becoming a preferred shipper in a carrier’s market—or in any market—is a continuous process and one that takes strategy, vision, commitment, resources and time.
 By implementing any of these do's (and avoiding those dont's), your efforts will yield a promising return.
 As a preferred shipper, the more you can optimize your supply chain and operational process now, the better prepared you will be to move goods faster, operate leaner and increase visibility in the future.

 To learn even more about becoming a preferred shipper in this competitive and changing market, read our full Shipper of Choice guidebook.

-Or to speak with a Coyote rep about our proprietary TMS system—Collaborative Transportation Management—call 1-866-COYOTE.
+Or to speak with a Coyote rep about our managed TMS support—Collaborative Transportation Management—call 1-866-COYOTE.